mndillon/toki-pona-nanpa-linja-n/README.md

 ### Division: kipisi
 - Contains **k**, which no digit word has
-- Already used to describe fractions
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche (but fraction symbol can appear in a numeric cartouche)
-- ton kipisi ike tun li sama ike pon
+- ton kipisi nike tun li sama nike pon

 ### Power: sewi
 - Contains **s**, which no digit word has